 The Shoals area is known for music, Helen Keller, the Rosenbaum house, and Southern hospitality.
 And food.
-From breakfast to dinner, check out these seven unique local restaurants that you're going to want to dig into.
+From breakfast to dinner, check out these unique local restaurants that you're going to want to dig into in Florence, Tuscumbia, and beyond.

 1. Big Bad Breakfast